-- 4.1 A person, appointed to an office mentioned in clause 2.1 of this Determination, is entitled to either the employer provided benefits mentioned below or the relevant cash payment in lieu of the benefit mentioned below. - 4.2 An employer-provided benefit, or cash payment in lieu of an employer-provided benefit, is in addition to the remuneration specified in clause 2 of this determination, and does not affect salary for superannuation purposes. - 4.3 For the avoidance of doubt, the value of an allowance or entitlement set out in this Determination is fixed and cannot be transferred to any other component of the total remuneration package.
+- 4.1 A person, appointed to an office mentioned in clause 2.1 of this Determination, is entitled to either the employer provided benefits mentioned below or the relevant cash payment in lieu of the benefit mentioned below. - 4.2 An employer-provided benefit, or cash payment in lieu of an employer-provided benefit, is in addition to the remuneration specified in clause 2.1 of this determination, and does not affect salary for superannuation purposes. - 4.3 For the avoidance of doubt, the value of an allowance or entitlement set out in this Determination is fixed and cannot be transferred to any other component of the total remuneration package.

-5 Vehicle arrangement
+5 Vehicle

-- 5.1 A person appointed to an office mentioned in clause 2.1 is entitled to an executive vehicle and associated arrangements, including a parking space, in accordance with the same entitlements as a Band 4 Senior Executive Service (SES) member under the Public Sector Management Standards 2016 and the Guidelines for the Management and Use of Executive Vehicles. - 5.2 Any allowance in lieu of a vehicle is paid on a pro rata basis in accordance with the proportion of hours worked throughout the year.
+5.1 A person appointed to an office mentioned in clause 2.1 of this Determination, is entitled to an executive vehicle and associated arrangements, including a parking space.
+This entitlement is to be determined according to the same entitlements as if the person were a Senior Executive Service (SES) member at the same salary band under the Public Sector Management Standards 2016 and the Guidelines for the Management and Use of Executive Vehicles.